THE CALCIUM/MAGNESIUM RATIO

 QUANTIFYING THE CALCIUM/MAGNESIUM RATIO

-Another more advanced nutritional balancing concept is that all of the levels and ratios can be quantified for more exact interpretation.
-We do this less with the calcium/magnesium ratio at this time.
-This interesting topic is addressed in more detail in the article entitled Quantifying The Patterns.
+An advanced nutritional balancing concept is that all of the levels and ratios on a hair mineral chart can be quantified for more exact interpretation.
+I do this less with the calcium/magnesium ratio than with some of the other ratios.
+However, this is a very interesting topic.
+It is addressed in detail in a section of the article entitled Quantifying The Patterns.

 Home | Hair Analysis | Saunas | Books | Articles | Detox Protocols